When specifying architectural glazing, the impact resistance of glass is an important factor to consider

 BS EN 12600 Classifications

-When using the EN 12600 classifications, class 1 is used for testing the glass for critical applications with the drop height of 1200mm.
+When testing the impact resistance of glass using the EN 12600 classifications, class 1 is used for testing the glass for critical applications with the drop height of 1200mm.
 Class 2 is used as an equivalent to more than an adult walking into the glass but less than if the adult were to force their way through by running at it.
 The drop height for this classification is 450mm.
 The last classification, class 3 is equivalent to an adult pushing firmly against the glass or a child running into it, the drop height for this class is 190mm.

 All three classifications have a type B breakage which is shown by the fragments being held together, this is the typical breakage mode for glazing products such as laminated glass or glass where a safety film has been applied.